Tascio9/wir_project/dataset.md

                     "\t\"created_at\":" + "\"" + jsonData['statuses'][i]['created_at'] + "\"" + "," +
                     "\t\"full_text\":" + "\"" + strFull_text + "\"" + "}\n")
 ```
-We striped all the tabs and newline in order to don't have any problem when we save them inside a JSON file, in fact, we've used ```python f.write ``` to write it.
+We striped all the tabs and newline in order to don't have any problem when we save them inside a JSON file, in fact, we've used ```f.write``` to write it.

 Here there is an example of the output:
 ```JSON